faceyspacey/respond-framework-docs-old/README.md

 ## Serve Chunks w/ SSR

 SSR is challenging.
 Code Splitting is challenging.

-SSR + Splitting unfortunately is greater than the sum of its parts, which is to say ***combination SSR + Splitting*** **is many times more challenging.**
+But doing both together is many times harder.

 With Respond it's *just* a matter of passing the `request` `url` and *awaiting* your `firstRoute()`.